 Deciding on the type of lead apron that best suits your purposes depends on the coverage required:

 - Frontal protection: If you aren’t going to be turning or moving around during the procedure, this is a good option.
 These aprons allow you to adjust the fit for improved comfort.
 Most of them have buckles, straps or Velcro fasteners.
 However, several Barrier Technologies’ options feature MagnaGuard™, our revolutionary magnetic closure system.

 - Full protection: The full wrap options cover both your front and back for maximum protection.
 These come in a one-piece full wrap apron or two-piece vest and skirt.
 The two-piece options allow greater scope for movements such as sitting or bending over.

 The Best X-Ray Lead Apron Accessories for Radiation Protection

 Once you have decided which type of apron best suits your needs, you can choose add-on leaded accessories to boost your protection:

-- Thyroid shields: These are often attached to an apron, but can also be purchased separately.
+- Thyroid shield collars: These are often attached to an apron, but can also be purchased separately.
 It is critical to protect the sensitive thyroid gland against x-ray radiation.